 About ZULRESSO

-ZULRESSO® (brexanolone) was proven effective in the treatment of PPD in 2 Phase III clinical trials.
+ZULRESSO® (brexanolone) was proven effective in the treatment of postpartum depression (PPD) in 2 Phase III clinical trials.

 ZULRESSO was studied in 2 multicenter, randomized, double-blind, placebo-controlled studies in women aged 18 to 45 years with PPD who were <6 months postpartum at screening and met the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) criteria for a major depressive episode with onset of symptoms in the third trimester or within 4 weeks of delivery.